sahilsingh2402/Cyclopstark/README.md

 - 💬 Ask me about anything , always happy to help :wink:
 - 📫 How to reach me: Please refer to the **Contact Me** section :point_down: or the **Header** :point_up:

-## Contributions :briefcase:
+## Contributions :file_folder:
-1. If you think that any of my repositories could be better please feel free to raise an Issue or let me know via email.
+1. If you think that any of my repositories :mailbox_with_mail: could be better please feel free to raise an Issue :hand: or let me know via email :email:.
-2. If you have solved any previously raised Issue please feel free to open a Pull Request (P.R.) , if it contributes some value to the repository I will surely merge it.
+2. If you have solved :heavy_check_mark: any previously raised Issue(s) please feel free to open a Pull Request :scroll: (P.R.) , if it contributes some value to the repository I will surely merge it :link:.
-3. Please do not spam.
+3. Please do not spam :x:.

 ## Contact Me
 Have a Project ?
 Think I can contribute ?
 Need some help ?
 Feel free to shoot a mail to : **anshsarkar18@gmail.**
 Please do provide me some time to get back to you.
 In most cases I respond within 24-48 hrs .